Law student programs practice areas

 Our work

-The Legal Services Branch is responsible for providing legal advice and supporting the Ministry of Heritage, Sport, Tourism and Culture Industries (MHSTCI), Senior and Accessibility (MSAA) and Francophone Affairs (MFA) and six government agencies: Ontario Place, Ontario Science Centre, Ontario Media Development Corporation, St. Lawrence Parks Commission, Ontario Heritage Trust and Destination Ontario.
+The Legal Services Branch is responsible for providing legal advice and supporting the Ministry of Tourism Culture and Gaming (MTCG), Ministry of Sport, Ministry for Seniors and Accessibility (MSAA), the Ministry of Citizenship and Multiculturalism (MCM) and four government agencies: Ontario Creates, St. Lawrence Parks Commission, Ontario Heritage Trust and Destination Ontario.

 Our work includes:

-• drafting and reviewing transfer payment agreements for various program area clients within MHSTCI, MSAA and MFA
+- drafting and reviewing transfer payment agreements for various program area clients within each of the client ministries

-• providing litigation support as ministry client liaisons on litigation matters
+- providing litigation support as ministry client liaisons on litigation matters (please note that our branch does not conduct its own litigation)

-• providing legal advice on the legislation interpretation for which our ministries are responsible, and on other legal matters
+- providing legal advice on the interpretation of legislation for which our ministries are responsible, and on other legal matters

 Students are provided with the opportunity to work on a broad variety of files with many lawyers in the branch.
 Students gain exposure to a wide array of areas of the law and will often work on projects from the beginning to completion.